scottyroges/knowledge/languages/java/java-binary-search.md

 ### Iterative
 Things to Remember:
-* right must always be greater than or equal to left
-* difference between right and left divided by 2 is the amount to shift over from left
 * looks almost identical to recursive, except we just keep changing left and right instead of passing them to the function again
 * dont forget to break out of the while look when the number is found